josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-10-tell-step-up-challenge.md

 I'll definitely participate in this event in the future and continue to promote TELL's support services to English speakers.
 Now that I know a bit more about how the event works, I'll also consider participating with a small group next time.

 For English speakers living in Japan who are struggling and need someone to talk to, I recommend contacting TELL through their [Lifeline service](https://telljp.com/lifeline/).
-The organization's website also regularly posts on their blog and offers a lot of resources if you prefer to get help at your own pace our outside of support hours.
+The organization's website also regularly posts on their blog and offers a plethora of resources if you prefer to get help at your own pace our outside of their support hours.

-We all struggle at some point, so I highly recommend keeping TELL top of mind if you find yourself going through a difficult time.
+Many of us struggle at some point, so I highly recommend keeping TELL top of mind if you find yourself going through a difficult time.